slackapi/node-slack-sdk/packages/oauth/README.md

 ### Storing installations in a database

-Although this package comes with a built in `memoryInstallationStore`, it isn't recommended for production use.
-Instead, `InstallProvider` has an interface for supplying your own `installationStore` which is used to save and retrieve install information (like tokens).
+Although this package uses a default `MemoryInstallationStore`, it isn't recommended for production use since the access tokens it stores would be lost when the process terminates or restarts.
+Instead, `InstallProvider` has an option for supplying your own installation store, which is used to save and retrieve install information (like tokens) to your own database.

+An installation store is an object that provides two methods: `storeInstallation` and `fetchInstallation`. `storeInstallation` takes an `installation` as an argument, which is an object that contains all installation related data (like tokens, teamIds, enterpriseIds, etc). `fetchInstallation` takes in a `installQuery`, which is used to query the database.
+The `installQuery` can contain `teamId`, `enterpriseId`, `userId`, and `conversationId`.

+In the following example, the `installationStore` option is used and the object is defined in line.
+The required methods are implemented by calling an example database library with simple get and set operations.

 ```javascript
 const installer = new InstallProvider({